 The color of the subject matter and/ or the the colour of the matting determines the ‘feel’ of a room.
 Bright colorful art tends to be more fun and casual.
 For a more peaceful formal look, go with pale, harmonious colors.
 Also, to make the art stand out it is best to mat it with a contrasting color to the wall.
 A light mat against a dark wall or a dark mat against a light wall will help to make the art a focal point in the room.

 For a more casual whimsy look, do not match all the frames in a grouping or even the larger stand alone pieces in a room.
 Matching frames will give a more formal look.

 Symmetrically hung pieces gives balance and formality to a room and is almost always pleasing to the viewer.
 Asymmetrically hung pieces tend to give a more fun and informal atmosphere.

-A couple of more general rules….if hung above a piece of furniture, such as a sofa, the width of the piece should never be wider than the piece of furniture.
+A couple of more general rules….if hanging art above a piece of furniture, such as a sofa, the width of the piece should never be wider than the piece of furniture.
 Some will say the art should not exceed 75% of the width of the furniture below it.
-Also, when hung above a sofa or similar, the art should take up 2/3 of the wall space between the furniture and the ceiling.
+Also, when hanging art above a sofa or similar, the art should take up 2/3 of the wall space between the furniture and the ceiling.